devopvoid/webrtc-java/docs/examples.md

 This example is useful for understanding what codecs are available on the current system, which can help with debugging compatibility issues or optimizing media quality.

-## DesktopVideoExample
+## Desktop Video

-The `DesktopVideoExample` demonstrates how to set up a peer connection with a desktop video source for screen or window capture.
+The [`DesktopVideoExample`](https://github.com/devopvoid/webrtc-java/blob/master/webrtc-examples/src/main/java/dev/onvoid/webrtc/examples/DesktopVideoExample.java) demonstrates how to set up a peer connection with a desktop video source for screen or window capture.

 **Key features demonstrated:**
 - Creating a PeerConnectionFactory